-I look forward to working with my fellow Committee members, development partners and the broader team responsible for the administration and investment of ongoing contributions.
-I am confident of the continued growth in the Fund and as a result, the ability of the Fund to provide a future revenue source for the GON and its people.
-I look forward to seeing the results of the Fund in future years.
+Again, I would like to thank my fellow Committee members, development partners and the broader team responsible for the administration and investment requirement of the Fund.
+With the continued growth of this Fund, it requires constant review and ongoing support and it is with great pleasure that I am able to work with a team that is ensuring the Fund's continued success, and as a result, the ability to provide a future revenue source for the GON and its people.

+I personally am looking forward to being part of the Fund's growth during these challenging times.

-tin Hunt MP Chairman
+Hon Martin Hunt MP

+Chairman